-World Mental Health Day is October 10th, so it’s a good time to discuss our mental health practices.
+Today is Mental Health Awareness Month, so it’s a good time to discuss our mental health practices.
 Have you had a mental health check-up recently?
 Do you know of someone who may need your help?
 If so, check out this brief guide.

 Basic Self-Care Tips for Mental Wellness

-As part of World Mental Health Day, take some time to assess your own mental health.
+As part of Mental Health Awareness Month, take some time to assess your own mental health.
 The following four tips are suggestions to help you get started.

 - Self-reflect.
 An important part of mental wellness is getting in touch with your emotional and spiritual health.
 Schedule some quiet time to take stock of yourself.
 Ask yourself hard questions.
 What have I been struggling with lately?
 Have I been stressed?
 What are my go-to coping mechanisms?
 Am I truly taking care of myself?